4.5/5 (6)

 Mountain stages: Mountainous area from to Baiona to Pontevedra.

-Hilly stages: Most of the way of St James is hilly while crossing the Minho and Galicia.
+Hilly stages: Most of the Way of St. James is hilly while crossing the Minho and Galicia.

 Hotels